 While Twitch's affiliate program isn't too difficult to join, the social media giant's prestigious Partner program is more exclusive.
 You can't get into this program overnight - it takes consistent hard work.

-There are currently 51,480 Twitch partners, which is a small fraction of the platform's total streamers.
-But, while becoming a partner isn't easy, it's not impossible.
+There are currently 51,480 Twitch Partners, which is a small fraction of the platform's total streamers.
+But while becoming a partner isn't easy, it's not impossible.
+If you're weighing all of your options, you might can learn about Twitch vs YouTube and other streaming platforms so you can decide where to focus your efforts.

 What is a Twitch partner?